Coupling techniques for nonlinear ensemble filtering: Numerical experiments

-Figure~\ref{fig:lorenz96_hard_meanRMSE} shows the average and median values of $\text{RMSE}_k$ (over 2000 terminal assimilation cycles $k$) as a function of the ensemble size $M$.
+Figure~\ref{fig:lorenz96_hard_meanRMSE} shows the average and median values of $\text{RMSE}_k$ (over 2000 terminal assimilation cycles $k$) for the optimal setting of the localization parameters as a function of the ensemble size {$M \in [60,800]$}.
 By increasing the nonlinearity of the map $\widehat{S}^{\Xcb}$ and hence $\widehat{T}$, the stochastic map filter can reduce the bias of the EnKF given sufficient samples.
-For example, the plateaus of RMSE in Figure~\ref{fig:lorenz96_hard_meanRMSE} for the EnKF reflect the limitation of the EnKF's affine prior-to-posterior map: the RMSE initially decreases, then stagnates with increasing $M$.
+For example, the plateaus of RMSE in Figure~\ref{fig:lorenz96_hard_meanRMSE} for the EnKF reflect the limitation of the EnKF's affine transformation: the RMSE initially decreases, then stagnates with increasing $M$.
 Nonlinear maps reduce the values of these plateaus (by roughly 25\% in this example) and provide smaller RMSE even at intermediate ensemble sizes.
 By introducing relatively few nonlinear basis functions (in $\widehat{S}^{\Xcb}$) whose parameters can be \emph{reliably} learned, the stochastic map filter can better capture the non-Gaussian forecast statistics and improve the tracking of $\zb_{k}^{*}$.

 Figure~\ref{fig:lorenz96_hard_meanRMSE} also exposes the bias-variance tradeoff in learning the prior-to-posterior map ${T}$, which corresponds to a link between $M$ and the complexity of the map (i.e., the number of the basis functions in each component of $S^{\Xcb}$).
 For smaller ensemble sizes, a richer class of nonlinear maps yields estimators $\widehat{T}$ with less bias but higher variance.
-The EnKF and linear maps, on the other hand, yield more biased but lower-variance estimators that offer more stable tracking performance for small $M$.
-In the present experiments, as $M$ increases, the map class yielding the minimum RMSE evolves quickly from linear to $p=1$ and then to $p=2$.
-Overall, the stochastic map filter provides a flexible framework for adjusting the complexity of the map to the given ensemble size in order to extract a good estimator of $T$.
+The EnKF and linear maps, on the other hand, yield more biased but potentially lower-variance estimators that offer more stable tracking performance for small $M$.
+In the present experiments, as $M$ increases, the map class yielding the minimum RMSE evolves quickly from linear to $p=1$ and then to $p=2$. {Similarly, in Figure~\ref{fig:lorenz96_hard_meanRMSE_localization_parameters}, the expressiveness of the best nonlinear map class, as captured by larger localization parameters, increases with $M$.} Overall, the stochastic map filter provides a flexible framework for adjusting the complexity of the map to the given ensemble size in order to extract a good estimator of $T$.